NeuralEnsemble/python-neo/doc/source/io.rst

     apply_my_fancy_average(all_sig_chunks)

 In addition to ``time_slice``, AnalogSignalProxy supports the ``channel_indexes`` argument.
 This allows loading only a subset of channels.
-This is useful where the channel count is very high.
+This is useful when the channel count is very high.

  ..
 TODO: add something about magnitude mode when implemented for all objects.